• Home

 This is going to sound silly, but my best tip for tasty teriyaki marinade is to make your own!
 This recipe is so simple - five minutes prep and you're done.

-If you'd like to use this as a dipping sauce reserve a small bowl of marinade prior to adding the raw meat.
+If you'd like to use this as a dipping sauce, reserve a small bowl of marinade before adding the raw meat.
 If you prefer, you can thicken it with a cornstarch slurry.

-Do not use marinade that has had raw meat in it as a dipping sauce.
+Do not reuse marinade that has raw meat in it as a dipping sauce.

 Teriyaki Steak on charcoal grill.